Northern maned sloth

-The northern maned sloth (Bradypus torquatus) is a three-toed sloth that is native to South America.
+The northern maned sloth (Bradypus torquatus) is a species of three-toed sloth that is native to South America.
 It is one of four species of three-toed sloths belonging to the suborder Xenarthra and are placental mammals.
 They are endemic to the Atlantic coastal rainforest of southeastern and northeastern Brazil, located in the states of Espírito Santo, Rio de Janeiro and Bahia.
-Each of the individuals within the species are genetically distinct with different genetic makeup.The maned sloth is listed under Endangered (EN) according to the IUCN Red List and have a decreasing population trend.
+Each of the individuals within the species are genetically distinct with different genetic makeup.
+The maned sloth is listed under Endangered (EN) according to the IUCN Red List and have a decreasing population trend.

 Distribution and habitat

 The maned sloth is found only in the Atlantic coastal rainforest of southeastern and northeastern Brazil.
 The sloths are an endemic species unique to Espírito Santo, Rio de Janeiro and Bahia.
 The largest number of individuals that inhabit the same space within the species currently occupy the state of Bahia.
 Bahia is also the location for the largest number of genetically diverse maned sloths.
 However, there is a gap that is created naturally by a valley located in between the rainforests of the states of Bahia and Espírito Santo.
 This makes some of the regions in which Bradypus torquatus occupies extraordinarily isolated which causes a lot of inbreeding, affecting the genetic diversity of the species in other areas.
 Individual maned sloths have reported to travel over a home range of 0.5 to 6 hectare, with estimated population densities of 0.1 to 1.25 per hectare (0.04 to 0.51/acre).

 The maned sloth is typically found in wet tropical forests with very hot and humid climates that have a very minimal dry season with an annual rainfall of at least 1,200 mm.
 In the Atlantic coastal rainforest, the wet season is from October to April while the dry season is from may to September.
 Bradypus torquatus are generally spotted in predominantly evergreen forests, although, with their ability to eat a wide range of leaves, they can also inhabit semi-deciduous and secondary forests.
 Bradypus torquatus actually chose their habitat carefully.
 They tend to occupy more shaded areas with larger trees and avoid areas that are more out in the open.
 Many parts of the forest that maned sloths inhabit have been affected by anthropogenic deforestation and their habitat has been reduced down to 7% of the range of the original biome.
 It is the main threat to their existence.